Credit: @edwardsgparham on Instagram

 The Adirondack Park comprises more than 6 million acres, larger than Yellowstone, Yosemite, Glacier, Grand Canyon, and the Great Smoky Mountains national parks combined!
 There are thousands of lakes and ponds, and miles of rivers and streams, with plentiful canoeing and kayaking opportunities.
 There’s also amazing hiking, thanks to the 46 mountains that make up the Adirondack High Peaks with more than 1,800 miles of marked trails, including trails accessible to people with disabilities.
 Whatever your outdoor adventure preference, you'll find it in the largest park in the continental U.S.!

 Pride is on every summer bucket list, and folks from all over the world are coming to celebrate.
-Of course, you’ll want to attend the NYC Pride March in Manhattan on June 26, but also make your way to Long Island, the birthplace of Harvey Milk, for its annual Pride celebration.
-For the first time in its 32-year history, LI Pride will be held in the Village of Farmingdale.
-LGBTQ events include a parade, concert, and festival.
+Of course, you’ll want to attend the NYC Pride March in Manhattan on June 25, but also make your way to Long Island, the birthplace of Harvey Milk, for its annual Pride celebration happening this year in Huntington.
 The ripple of joy reaches all the way to Niagara Falls, which will be lit up in rainbow colors on June 30.

-Don’t let summer get away without attending at least one county fair, or The Great New York State Fair in Syracuse (August 24-September 5), the first and longest-running state fair in the country that gets bigger every year.
-Expect animals, fireworks, battered and deep-fried morsels, carnival rides, competitions in everything from jam-making to storytelling, and big-name music headliners—this year’s lineup includes Boyz II Men, Nelly, the Dropkick Murphys, Foreigner, and more.
+Don’t let summer get away without attending at least one county fair, or The Great New York State Fair in Syracuse (August 23-September 4), the first and longest-running state fair in the country that gets bigger every year.
+Expect animals, fireworks, battered and deep-fried morsels, carnival rides, competitions in everything from jam-making to storytelling, and big-name music headliners—this year’s lineup includes Theory of a Deadman, George Thorogood and The Destroyers, REO Speedwagon, and more.
 The Erie County Fair is the state’s largest county fair and the third-largest county fair in the country.
-From August 10–21 it will provide a fantastic taste of local New York culture, and even has an exciting STEM Pavilion to highlight the region's growing dedication to science, technology, engineering, and mathematics.
+From August 9–20 it will provide a fantastic taste of local New York culture with exciting acts taking the stage at the Buffalo News Grandstand including Chubby Checker, Fitz and the Tantrums, Flo Rida, and more!
 The Dutchess County Fair in the Hudson Valley is close to NYC and includes a historical experience amid the array of rides, food offerings, and activities.
 Costumed actors tell stories and you can step into recreated historical buildings including a printing press, train station, schoolhouse, and more.

 Throughout summer, a number of historical and cultural holidays and events take place, with celebrations held across the state.
 Held every year on June 19, Juneteenth, an official state holiday in New York State, commemorates the abolition of slavery and the preservation and promotion of African American heritage.
-In Buffalo, The 47th Juneteenth Festival of Buffalo is one of the largest Juneteenth celebrations in the U.S., taking place in Martin Luther King Jr. Park.
-In August, share in the culture, history, and resilience of Harlem throughout Harlem Week (pictured), a two-week-long festival with over 100 events, featuring performances, food, sports, and more (August 12–21).
+In Buffalo, The 48th Juneteenth Festival of Buffalo is one of the largest Juneteenth celebrations in the U.S., taking place in Martin Luther King Jr. Park.
+In August, share in the culture, history, and resilience of Harlem throughout Harlem Week (pictured), a two-week-long festival with over 100 events, featuring performances, food, sports, and more (August 10–20).
 August is National Black-Owned Businesses Month, dedicated to celebrating and supporting black-owned businesses nationwide.
 Check out our blog for inspiration on black-owned businesses to visit in New York State.
-2022 is also the bicentennial of Harriet Tubman’s birth, with events taking place throughout the state.
 For more information, see our highlights on Black History & Culture in New York State.

 Laugh all summer long at the leading celebrator of comedy history in Jamestown!
 Known for being the hometown of Lucille Ball, this western New York city is home to the National Comedy Center – the world’s largest center dedicated entirely to comedy!
 Fans of the beloved classic sitcom and comedy lovers alike can enjoy a larger-than-life I Love Lucy experience at the Lucille Ball-Desi Arnaz Museum, a specialty museum celebrating the life and work of America’s most loved and famed comedy duo.
-Head to Jamestown this summer for the Lucille Ball Comedy Festival (August 3–7) featuring special events and performances by comedian Jeff Foxworthy, and Saturday Night Live legends David Spade, Rob Schneider, and Kevin Nealon.
+Head to Jamestown this summer for the Lucille Ball Comedy Festival (August 2–6) featuring special events and performances by some of today’s biggest names in comedy.

 Credit: George Fischer